 On January 10, 2024, the Company announced a strategic farmout agreement between its investee company Impact, and TotalEnergies, that allows the Company to continue its participation in the Venus oil development project and the follow-on exploration and appraisal campaign on Blocks 2913B and 2912 with no upfront costs.
-On closing of this transaction Impact will have a 9.5% interest in Blocks 2912 and 2913B that is fully carried for all joint venture costs, with no cap, through to first commercial production.
-Impact will also be cash reimbursed on closing for its share of the net past costs incurred on the Blocks relating to the farmed out interests, which is estimated to be approximately \$99.0 million.
+As announced on November 1, 2024, this farm down deal closed following the receipt of the final approval from Government of Namibia.
+At the date hereof, Impact has a 9.5% interest in Blocks 2912 and 2913B that is fully carried for all joint venture costs, with no cap, through to first commercial production.
+Impact has also received a cash reimbursement of approximately \$99.0 million for its share of the net past costs incurred on the Blocks net to the farm out interests.
 This agreement provides Impact with a full interest-free carry loan over all of Impact's remaining development, appraisal and exploration costs on the Blocks from January 1, 2024 ("Effective Date"), until the date on which Impact receives the first sales proceeds from oil production on the Blocks ("First Oil Date").
 On and from the First Oil Date, the carry is repayable to TotalEnergies in kind from 60% of Impact's after-tax cash flow, net of all joint venture costs, including capital expenditures.
 During the repayment of the carry, Impact will pool its entitlement barrels with those of TotalEnergies for more regular off-takes and a more stable cashflow profile and will also benefit from TotalEnergies' marketing and sales capabilities.
-Closing of the transaction is subject to customary third-party approvals from the Namibian authorities and JV Parties.